Tim-Mclennan/Google-Book-Search/README.md

 ## 🚀 About Me
-I'm a software engineer that is currently learning full stack development with a focus on the frontend.
+I'm a fullstack software engineer with a focus on the frontend.

 I love solving problems and continuously teaching myself new concepts.
-I have years of professional experience and i'm ready to develop myself in a technical team.
+I have years of professional experience and seeking to develop myself in a technical team.

 # Google-Book-Search